-- Do not turn the steering wheel fully in either direction and hold it there for an extended period of time. - Doing so may damage the power steering motor. - When driving over bumps in the road, drive as slowly as possible to avoid damaging the wheels, underside of the vehicle, etc.
+- Do not turn the steering wheel fully in either direction and hold it there for a long time.
+Doing so may damage the power steering motor. - When driving over bumps in the road, drive as slowly as possible to avoid damaging the wheels, underside of the vehicle, etc.